-To also allow for variable rake angles accross the fault we may want to allow some rake perpendicular slip.
+To also allow for variable rake angles across the fault we may want to allow some rake perpendicular slip.
 Here the lower and upper bounds should be set to -1. and 1., respectively.

 In order to fix a variable at a certain value, the lower and upper bounds as well as the testvlue need to be set to the same value.